Nike Baseball Camp Westmont College

 Camp Director Tom Myers

-Directing the camp is Tom Myers, former MiLB player, Division I assistant coach, and for the past 6 years has worked for an MLB organization as a professional scout.View Tom Myers's Bio & Baseball Tips ⟩
+Directing the camp is Tom Myers, former MiLB player, Division I assistant coach, and for the past 8 years has worked as a professional scout for the Chicago Cubs organization.View Tom Myers's Bio & Baseball Tips ⟩

 Baseball Tips by Tom Myers: